34 – Forward–backward hand movement in forward bend (Zengo shotei undō)¶

 - avoid locking the knees

-- adjust depth according to mobility
+- adapt the depth according to mobility

 Comment¶